Shailesh1808/GenScan/CONTRIBUTING.md

 ## I Want To Contribute

-Check out our [guide to contributing garak code](https://reference.garak.ai/en/latest/contributing.html).
-It's also important to make sure that your contribution is within scope of the project - it's so sad to not merge good code which does things outside of where `garak` is going.
-Check the [FAQ](FAQ.md) for info on what `garak` is and isn't.
+Check out our [guide to contributing genscan code](https://reference.genscan.ai/en/latest/contributing.html).
+It's also important to make sure that your contribution is within scope of the project - it's so sad to not merge good code which does things outside of where `genscan` is going.
+Check the [FAQ](FAQ.md) for info on what `genscan` is and isn't.
 If you have any doubt, get in touch!

 ### Legal Notice <!-- omit in toc -->
 When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
-All contributors are asked to sign the garak CA/DCO (contributor agreement/developer certificate of origin) when sending their first pull request.
+All contributors are asked to sign the genscan CA/DCO (contributor agreement/developer certificate of origin) when sending their first pull request.
 The process is automated by a bot that will comment on the pull request.
 We use the same DCO as the Linux Foundation requires its contributors to sign.

 ### Reporting Bugs